Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-secrets/multiple-property-source/README.md

 # Spring Cloud Azure Starter Key Vault Secrets Sample

-This sample illustrates the simplest usage of `spring-cloud-azure-starter-keyvault-secrets`.
+This sample illustrates the usage of `spring-cloud-azure-starter-keyvault-secrets`.
 To learn all features, please refer to [reference doc](https://microsoft.github.io/spring-cloud-azure/docs/4.0.0-beta.2/reference/html/index.html).

 ## What You Will Build